← Back to rubinobservatory.org

 Where can I find information about pre-LSST alert streams, real and simulated?

 First, check out questions one and two of the Rubin Observatory Answers to Community Broker FAQs.
 For more information about ZTF alerts, see Patterson et al. (2019): The Zwicky Transient Facility Alert Distribution System.
 An archive of ZTF alerts made available by the University of Washington can be accessed here.
-The ANTARES FAQ and ANTARES Devkit also contain instructions and demonstrations of how to write filters for the ZTF alert stream.
+ZTF alerts are being recieved, processed, and made publicly available by ANTARES (see the ANTARES FAQ and ANTARES Devkit), ALeRCE, Fink, and Lasair.

 The LSSTC Enabling Science Brokers Workshop, 2020-2021